googleapis/google-cloud-java/README.md

 ### Preview

 Here is a code snippet showing a simple usage example of SpeechClient.
-The example assumes that either default application credentials or a valid API key are available.
+The example assumes that either Application Default Credentials or a valid API key are available.
 (See [Authentication section](#authentication) for more information) Note that you must provide a uri to a FLAC audio file to run this.

 ```java